 CAS was created in response to the housing and support needs of individuals who were leaving Oregon’s state institution, the Fairview Training Center.
-From 1989 to 1999, CAS built capacity to support 40 adults with intellectual and developmental disabilities, establishing and sustaining eight group homes in Columbia, Washington, Clackamas and Multnomah Counties.
+From 1989 to 1999, CAS built capacity to support forty adults with intellectual and developmental disabilities, establishing and sustaining eight group homes in Columbia, Washington, Clackamas, and Multnomah Counties.
 Each program was individualized to meet the needs of those in the home.
 Several homes were medically specialized, staffed with licensed nurses, three with nurse managers.
-CAS also developed day support activity services in three locations; two in Columbia County and one in Clackamas County.
+CAS also developed day support activity services in Columbia County and the Portland Metro area.

 In 2007, in response to additional community needs, CAS opened a ninth group home, specially adapted to individuals with complex support needs and based in northern Columbia County.
 In 2012, we began our 10th home to meet the needs of Clackamas County residents with intensive medical supports; some aging out of children’s services and others who transitioned out of nursing care homes back into the community.
 CAS added the 11th home in 2013, in Multnomah County.
-Today, CAS serves 55 individuals in group homes and 10 in supported living.
+In May 2020 we added another home serving five adults in Multnomah County.
+Today, CAS serves sixty adults in thirteen group homes and eleven in supported living.

 CAS is highly regarded by the state, counties, fellow providers, community members, advocates, and, most importantly, by those it supports and its staff.
-CAS leadership, and all its care and support professionals work diligently and thoughtfully to provide services that are truly individualized, “fun,” and community based.
+CAS leadership, and all its care and support professionals work diligently and thoughtfully to provide services that are truly individualized, “fun,” and community-based.
 With several employment placements organically developed over the years by CAS professionals with established ties to their local communities, the agency grew inspired to focus on further improving its employment service capacity, through a dedicated Supported Employment Department.
-Initiated in early 2014, and now supporting 35 individuals, the Supported Employment department focuses on Discovery, Job Development, and Retention Supports.
+Initiated in early 2014, and now supporting more than fifty adults, the Supported Employment department focuses on Discovery, Job Development, Placement, and Retention Supports.

 CAS is also committed to making improvements to its Day Support Activity and employment path offerings, upping the ante on quality and variety, and has been expanding into new, more comfortable/versatile spaces in Clatskanie, St. Helen’s, and in Milwaukie.
-The focus is further promoting vocational skill building and paid work opportunities, as well as enhanced interaction and engagement with community and county opportunities for recreation, independent skill building, relaxation, and socialization.
-Additionally, CAS has given its Clatskanie Thrift Shop, now called “Back on the Rack” a new look, name and feel, which has increased business and employment opportunities.
-CAS currently serves 58 individuals in day support activity services.
+The focus is further promoting vocational skill-building and paid work opportunities, as well as enhanced interaction and engagement with community and county opportunities for recreation, independent skill building, relaxation, and socialization.
+CAS currently serves 58 adults in day support activity services.

 In November 2014, CAS established an In-Home Supports department to offer services to adults with Intellectual and Developmental Disabilities who live in their own homes or a family member’s home; a growing trend in the field.
 In November of 2015, we started serving children with IDD, an exciting entree into children’s services.
-The In-Home Supports program serves approximately 40 adults and six children.
+The In-Home Supports program continues to improve upon quality services.